-Actuators are shipped with over-travel limit switches factory-set for either 101° (11-159, -209, -309, -409) or 91° (11-169, -269, -369, -469) of travel unless otherwise specified at time of order.
-Limit switches must be set inside the range of the built-in, non-adjustable mechanical stops to prevent the possibility of stalling when operating the actuator with the Handswitch.
-Limit switches can be reset to limit over-travel of the output shaft when the actuator position calibration has been reduced (60° minimum).
-See the calibration procedure on page 30.
-Auxiliary switches are set as shown on the Standard Over-travel Limit and Auxiliary Switch Settings diagram on page 27 unless otherwise specified at time of order.
+Actuators are shipped with over-travel limit switches factory-set for 101° of travel unless otherwise specified at time of order.
+Limit switches must be set inside the range of the built-in, non-adjustable mechanical stops to prevent stalling of the motor.
+Limit switches can be reset to limit travel of the output shaft to any angle down to a minimum of 60°.
+Auxiliary switches are set as shown in the figure at left unless otherwise specified at time of order.